 And you should also say a lot of du’a (supplication) and ask Allah to keep you safe and sound, and seek His help against the tricks of the shaytan.

-See the answer to question no. 62839.
+Please see the answer to question no. 62839.

-A man who thought that he felt something whilst praying complained to the Messenger (peace and blessings of Allaah be upon him) and he said: “Do not stop until you hear a sound or notice a smell.”
-Narrated by al-Bukhaari (137) and Muslim (361).
+A man who thought that he felt something whilst praying complained to the Messenger (peace and blessings of Allah be upon him) and he said: “Do not stop until you hear a sound or notice a smell.”
+Narrated by al-Bukhari (137) and Muslim (361).
 What is meant is: until you are certain that you have nullified your wudu (ablution).

 It seems that you do not have to do ghusl so long as you are not certain that you have become junub.

-And Allaah knows best.
+And Allah knows best.